Course Title and Description |

 Jul 5 - 27 |

-Mock Trial - Section A
+Mock Trial - Section A**Class Full**

 Ever wonder what it's like to take part in a trial?
 Introduce evidence?
 Question witnesses?
 In this course, students will participate in a mock trial.
 This introduction to law will include lessons on rules of evidence, cross examination, and courtroom decorum.
 Students will be a part of every aspect of the trial so come prepared to act as advocate, witness, and jury!
 Guest speakers from the Seattle legal community will also participate to give students a well-rounded understanding of the practice of law.
 Instructor: Michelle Nguyen